monti-apm/monti-apm-agent/lib/async/README.md

 When the async function hits an `await` statement, a new asynchronous operation is created, and it will be given a new async id.
 This is why you see a different Async ID after an `await` statement.

 To put it simply, everything in an async function before the first `await` is executed in the same context (and thus has the same Async ID) as the calling code.
 After an `await`, a new context (and a new Async ID) is created.

+> In Node.js, when an async resource has the same triggerAsyncId as the executionAsyncId, what are the assumptions I can make of it?

+Async Hooks is a Node.js API that allows developers to monitor and manage asynchronous operations in their applications.
+There are two important concepts here:

+1. `executionAsyncId`: This ID represents the unique identifier of the asynchronous resource that is currently being executed by the JavaScript engine.
+This could be a Promise, a setTimeout, etc.

+2. `triggerAsyncId`: This ID represents the unique identifier of the asynchronous resource that caused (or "triggered") the current execution context.
+This could be the Promise that initiated a .then callback, the setTimeout that initiated its callback, etc.

+If an async resource has the same `triggerAsyncId` as the `executionAsyncId`, it means that the async operation was triggered within the same execution context where it is running.
+Essentially, it implies that the async operation and the execution context it is part of belong to the same chain of asynchronous operations.

+Here are some assumptions you can make when the `triggerAsyncId` and `executionAsyncId` are the same:

+1. The async operation was not triggered in a different execution context.
+In other words, it wasn't triggered by an unrelated async operation.
+For example, if a timer was set within a callback function that was itself triggered by another async operation, then the `triggerAsyncId` of the timer would be different from the `executionAsyncId`.

+2. The async operation was not triggered by a nested async operation.
+If a Promise is resolved within another Promise, the `triggerAsyncId` for the inner Promise would be different from the `executionAsyncId`.

+3. The async operation was not triggered by an async operation that has completed its execution.
+If an async operation is triggered by another one that has already completed, the `triggerAsyncId` would be different from the `executionAsyncId`.

+Please note that the Async Hooks API can be quite complex and difficult to work with, and the above assumptions may not hold in every situation.
+This is due to the nature of the JavaScript event loop and the way asynchronous operations are scheduled and executed.
+So while the above assumptions can generally be made, they should be used as guidelines rather than strict rules.